pkochany/nvim_settings/README.md

 Now my version of Ubuntu already comes with pre-installed python 3 with pip and all the goodies.
 If yours does not please repeat step 3 and step 4 but change python2 to python3 and pip2 to pip3.

-After it's done when I run checkhealth I can see more green:
+After it's done when I run checkhealth I can see more green.
-[screen]

 Step 5: